danny0838/git-store-meta/README.md

     <file> <type> <user> <group> <mode> <mtime> <atime>

-If `directory` is included in `--fields`, metadata of every directory under Git revision control is also stored:
+The `--directory` (`-d`) option can be provided so that all directories under Git revision control have their metadata stored, too.

-    git-store-meta.pl --store -f mtime,directory
+    git-store-meta.pl --store -d

+Oppositely, `--no-directory` can be provided to reverse the behavior.

-`--fields` will be recorded in the data file, and a future run of `--store`, `--update`, or `--apply` will load the recorded settings if not explicitly specified.
+Such settings as `--fields` and `--directory` will be recorded in the data file, and a future run of `--store`, `--update`, or `--apply` will load the recorded settings if not explicitly specified.

 ### Apply